tomato-300yen/slides/lab/pba/pba-11.md

 ---

+# Overview

-# Internals of libdft - Overview
+1. Internals of `libdft`

    - Shadow Memory
      - how to store taint info
    - Virtual CPU
      - how to propagete taint info
    - The libdft API and I/O interface
      - how to instrument

+2. <gray>Using DTA to Detect Remote Control-Hijacking</gray>
+3. <gray>Circumeventing DTA with implicit Flows</gray>
+4. <gray>A DTA-Based Data Exfiltration Detector</gray>

 ---